mvanaltvorst/extra-rs/benchmarks/README.md

 --- | --- | --- | --- | --- | ---
 | extra-rs 0.1.1 | n_estimators=80, min_samples_split=4, max_depth=10 | 100,000 | 42.3 s | 13.4 ms | 22.51 |
 | LGBM 3.3.2 | n_estimators=80, min_samples_split=4, max_depth=10 | 100,000 | 1.2 s | 18.3 ms | 32.26 |

+## Extra forest inferencer
+The inferencer is built for trees with a max depth of 8.
+It is built upon bitmasks and lookup tables.
+At the moment of writing, it is ~30% slower than the default object-based inferencer.

+I suspect the slowdown is caused due to cache misses.
+Oblivious trees are trees where each split only depends on the depth and not on the splits made so far.
+The lookup table such a tree requires is many times smaller.
+This is yet to be implemented.